ermaitland/ga-project-2/README.md

 # Build/Code Process

 The section I started with was the MakeupIndex.
-For this I knew I would need to also make an api file where I stored the base url as well as the function to get the data.
+For this I knew I would need to also make an api file where I stored the base URL as well as the function to get the data.

 ```js
 useEffect(() => {